KxSystems/docs/docs/ref/floor.md

 ---
-title: floor | Reference | KDB-X and q documentation
+title: floor | Reference | kdb+ and q documentation
 description: floor is a q keyword that returns the greatest integer smaller than its argument.
 author: Stephen taylor
-keywords: floor, KDB-X, math, mathematics, maximum, q
+keywords: floor, kdb+, math, mathematics, maximum, q
 ---

 # `floor`